About Jen

 My Background

-I am trained in various forms of body psychotherapy and I hold an advanced diploma in Embodied-Relational Therapy with Nick Totton.
-I have also studied indigenous approaches to healing for the past ten years, including from Native American and Amazonian traditions.
+I am trained in body psychotherapy and I hold an advanced diploma in Embodied-Relational Therapy with Nick Totton.
+I have also studied indigenous and shamanic approaches to healing for over ten years, including from Native American and Amazonian traditions.

-I have been on a conscious spiritual journey since 2013 when I experienced a spontaneous “awakening” in response to intense suffering.
-I share details of this journey via my Insights page and answer questions about the process of transformation via Quora.
+I have been on a conscious spiritual journey since 2013 when I experienced a spontaneous & energetic awakening to higher states of consciousness.
+I share details of this journey via my Insights page and I answer questions about the process of spiritual emergence via Quora.
+I also provide bespoke support to those who are in spiritual crisis & suffering the dissonant effects that awakening can sometimes bring.

 Marion Woodman